Pelosi poised to become House speaker, making history again

 With President Donald Trump in the White House and Republicans still controlling the Senate, Pelosi's return to the speaker's office to lead a Democratic majority with its biggest freshmen class since Watergate shakes up the dynamic in Washington even beyond the new era of divided government.

-She is one of the few congressional leaders who seem to understand Trump, both being children from famous families now primed for deal-making.
-Trump appreciates strong characters and, in perhaps a sign of respect, she is one of the few congressional leaders in Washington he has not given a nickname.
+Pelosi is one of the few congressional leaders who seem to understand Trump, both being children from famous families now primed for deal-making.
+Trump appreciates strong characters, and, in perhaps a sign of respect, she is one of the few congressional leaders in Washington he has not given a nickname.

 Pelosi's return to the speaker's office was not guaranteed.
 A core group of rank-and-file Democrats has hungered for new leadership, saying it's time for a new generation to take the helm.
 They tired of the Republican attack ads featuring Pelosi that are constantly run against them back home, and they worried she would be a drag on efforts to keep the majority in the next election.
 They enlisted some of the newcomers from the freshmen class to their ranks to try to stop her from regaining the gavel.